Episcopal Diocese of Newark: History

 The next bishop, John Shelby Spong, was and remains a lightning-rod for controversy.
 In addition to his positions on war and the ordination of women, Spong advocated for the ordination of gay and lesbian clergy, a stance which drew much criticism and continues to be a subject for much contention in the church.
 Since his retirement, Spong enjoyed considerable success as a writer and public speaker.
 Under Spong's watch, the Oasis Commission, the first diocesan ministry to LGBT persons, was formed.
 Spong's many books have challenged Christian orthodoxy, including the Virgin Birth and the physical Resurrection of Jesus.
 He also described as "barbaric" the notion that Jesus Christ died for the sins of all mankind.

 Under the ninth bishop, John P. Croneberger, the diocese continued to be in the vanguard of radical inclusion.
 Croneberger directed the creation of an established liturgy for the blessing of same-sex relationships, oversaw the massive diocesan response to the September 11 attacks, and brought the ownership of Christ Hospital back under diocesan control.

 Croneberger also established a Canon for Congregational Development, which is helping churches with the challenging task of planning for the future.
 In the past 30 or so years the diocese has struggled to keep up with the growing population in the region.
 23 congregations have closed (compared with a 2% increase nationwide) due to dropping attendance.
 A major obstacle is the concentration of churches, many of which are over 100 years old, in traditional population centers that do not reflect the growth patterns in the state.
 Numerous churches are within five miles of 15 other congregations.
 Another diocesan commission, the Bethsaida Team, helps churches overcome obstacles for people with disabilities.

-Between 2000 and 2004, donations from parishioners increased 11.5 percent, but Sunday attendance decreased 11.8 percent since 2000.